(All fields required)

 Pearl, E. S. & Dulaney C. Depressive symptoms and prosocial behavior after participation in a bullying prevention program.
 Journal of School Violence 5(4), 3-20.
 2006.

-Erna Olafson, PhD, PsyD Director, Child Abuse, Forensic and Forensic Treatment Training is a professor of pediatrics in the Division of Emergency Medicine within the University of Cincinnati College of Medicine.
+Erna Olafson, PhD, PsyD Director, Childhood Trauma Treatment Training is a professor of pediatrics in the Division of Emergency Medicine within the University of Cincinnati College of Medicine.
 She has a special interest in child maltreatment.